 the cuDNN DLL to your

-- GPU card with CUDA Compute Capability 3.0 or higher.
+- GPU card with CUDA Compute Capability 3.0 or higher for building from source and 3.5 or higher for our binaries.
 See NVIDIA documentation for a list of supported GPU cards.

 Determine how to install TensorFlow